How Often to Repaint House Interior: A Room-by-Room Guide

 Ceiling paint typically lasts 10-15 years since it avoids the wear and tear that affects walls.

-How often should you paint laundry rooms?
+How often should you repaint interior walls?